zapier/zapier-platform-cli/docs/cli.md

   **Usage:** `zapier test`

-  This command is effectively the same as `npm test` (which we normally recommend mocha tests) - except we can wire in some custom tests to validate your app.
+  This command is effectively the same as `npm test`, except we wire in some custom tests to validate your app.
+We recommend using mocha as your testing framework.

 **Arguments**